 The fact that when volcanic aerosols & ENSO are accounted for the models run hot by about a factor of two is evidence

 that the IPCC's estimates of climate sensitivity are high by about a factor of two, and it suggests that a

 substantial part, perhaps half, of the global warming since the mid-1800s was natural, rather than

-This is a classic 1965 educational film from Encyclopedia Britannica Films and
+classic 1965 educational film from Encyclopedia Britannica Films and

 the American Geological Institute, courtesy of the LSU Center for GeoInformatics:

 carbon dioxide & methane trends at Mauna Loa, Hawaii, where CO2 has been precisely and continuously measured